How Long Do Mosquitoes Live?

 Biting and birthing

 If you’re asking yourself how long do mosquitoes live, you’ve likely just endured a mosquito bite (or 12).
 In fact, there are certain people who actually attract mosquitoes more than others.
-Bad news that adds insult to injury (or itch): after a female mosquito takes a bite, aka getting a blood meal from you or another human, she then lays her eggs in an area that’s prone to flooding or in stagnant water, per the pest control experts at Terminix.
+Bad news that adds insult to injury (or itch): After a female mosquito takes a bite, aka getting a blood meal from you or another human, she then lays her eggs in an area that’s prone to flooding or in stagnant water, per the pest control experts at Terminix.
 This sets the life cycle of new mosquitoes into motion.

 More about that mosquito’s life cycle

-But exactly how long do mosquitos live?
+But exactly how long do mosquitoes live?

 According to the American Mosquito Control Association (AMCA), the lifespan of these insects really varies by species, with the majority of mature female mosquitoes living just two to three weeks.
 That said, other types are known to survive in places like garages and attics for up to six months.

-Protect yourself from theses pests
+Protect yourself from these pests